sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

     return typeof value === "string";
   }

-  // If the filter value is an string and the filter is not caseSensitive
+  // If the filter value is a string and the filter is not caseSensitive
-  // converts the values to lowercase for a case insensitive comparation const filterValueComp =
+  // converts the values to lowercase for a case insensitive comparison const filterValueComp =
     isString(filterValue) && !caseSensitive
       ? filterValue.toLocaleLowerCase()